-- O. Mini Storage Warehouse.
-In the following districts: MU-H, MU-D and C-2 a mini storage warehouse shall be permitted provided that the following conditions are met: - 1.
-The individual units are used for the storage of surplus property accumulated in the maintenance or operation of a dwelling, or storage of commercial records and information. - 2.
-No commercial or industrial functions or activities (or related functions or activities) occur or are conducted on the premises, such as, but not limited to: storage and retrieval of equipment or product that is needed on a frequent (often daily) basis, office visitation of clients and/or customers to review or obtain product, goods, or services offered from an individual storage unit. - 3.
-No storage of highly combustible, flammable or explosive products or materials is allowed. - P. Nursery.
+- 6. Mobile grocery stores shall not be located within 1,000 feet of the front door of a brick and mortar business selling the same or similar products. - 7.
+Signage is limited to 60 square feet and is limited to signs permanently affixed to or painted on the exterior of the mobile grocery store.
+Signs shall not be illuminated nor project from the mobile grocery store. - 8.
+A mobile grocery store may have no more than two tables and/or two chairs for customer check-in and processing. - 9.
+No more than one mobile grocery store shall be permitted to operate, per day, at a site/location. - 10.
+No audio or amplification is allowed. - Q. Nursery.
 In the following districts: AG, MU-L, MU-M, MU-H, MU-D, C-1, C-2, I-1, I-2, I-3, PRD AND MXD a nursery shall be permitted provided that the following conditions are met: - 1.
 In MU-L and C-1 any buildings on-site shall be limited to 7,500 square feet of gross floor area. - 2.
-Outside display shall be limited to finished product or packaged materials, provided that all chemicals, fertilizers and pesticides are stored and covered so that rain can not wash over them and then drain into the storm sewer system. - 3.
-Sale and display of power equipment shall be limited to typical household gardening and lawn maintenance equipment. - Q. Office, Leasing/Sales.
+Outside display shall be limited to finished product or packaged materials, provided that all chemicals, fertilizers and pesticides are stored and covered so that rain cannot wash over them and then drain into the storm sewer system. - 3.
+Sale and display of power equipment shall be limited to typical household gardening and lawn maintenance equipment. - R. Office, Leasing/Sales.
 In the following districts: AG, D-1, D-2, D-3, D-4 AND PRD a leasing/sales office shall be permitted provided that the following conditions are met: - 1.
 The office use is limited to one unit or dwelling as a leasing and or sales office for other units within that development. - 2.
-Signage is limited to one attached or monument sign of no more than six square feet that is on the same lot as the leasing/sales office. - R. Outdoor Market, Farmer's.
+Signage is limited to one attached or monument sign of no more than six square feet that is on the same lot as the leasing/sales office. - S. Outdoor Market, Farmer's.
 In the following districts: AG, D-1, D-2, D-3, D-4, D-5, D-6, MU-L, MU-M, MU-H, MU-D, C-1, C-2, I-1, I-2, PRD, MXD AND HID an outdoor farmers market shall be permitted provided that the following conditions are met: - 1.
-Sales occur on a temporary basis no more than 78 days per year and between the hours of 7:00am and 7:00pm in dwelling districts and between 7:00am and 10:00pm all other districts.
+In dwelling districts, sales may occur on a temporary basis no more than 156 days per year and between the hours of 7:00am and 7:00pm. - 2.
+In non-dwelling districts, sales may occur between the hours of 7:00am and 10:00pm.